jeffrey-w/ReflActive/README.md

 }
 ```

-Providing users with fields to input values for `param1` and `param2` to the constructor declared by
+Providing users with fields to specify values for `param1` and `param2` to the constructor declared by
 `ImportantComputation` is not especially difficult.
 Fields for `param3` and `config` might be slightly more complicated,
 but certainly can be implemented.
 However, the effort becomes more tedious as parameters are added or modified, and as
 the number of types to expose are added.
 Furthermore, it would be ideal for there to be a more standard way to marshall